rus4j/rus4j.github.io/_posts/2024-08-01-Tech stack switch.md

 So C programmers learn a Java syntax, learn the Spring framework and start writing the same procedural code as they do before.
-But they haven't learned a new paradigm.
-It's just harder than learning a new library.
+But they haven't learned a new paradigm — and that’s harder than just learning a new library.

-We distinguish programmers by the stack they use.
-Like Java/Ruby/Python/JS developers.
-Let's just imagine we could distinguish them by programming paradigms.
-I am not a Java developer, but an OOP developer (mostly in Java).
-See the difference?
-Paradigm first, concrete tool second.
-Could it make more sense?
+Or is it not their fault?
+Java doesn't enforce a concrete paradigm — while it’s supposed to be object-oriented, in reality, it’s a hybrid: you can write functional or procedural spaghetti also.
+So perhaps don’t blame the programmers — blame the language’s design?